Blog

 Abraxas

-Down a narrow alley, Abraxas attracts lots of tourists by its large weed menu, friendly staff and unique dream-like interior.
-The atmosphere is quite laid back and chilled there, while the product is of a fine quality.
+Hidden in a narrow alley, Abraxas attracts tourists with its large menu, friendly staff, and dream-like interior.
+The atmosphere is calm and relaxed, and the weed quality is excellent.

 Coffeeshops-Amsterdam3